collective-soundworks/soundworks-max/README.md

 Utility to monitor and control soundworks' shared states within [Max](https://cycling74.com/products/max-features).

+Notes:
-_Note that this repository has been tested on Mac only, Windows version should work but is untested._
+- This repository has been tested on Mac only, Windows version should work but is untested.

 ## Table of Contents